 - Make tomato glaze.
 In a small bowl mix together tomato paste, coconut aminos, and salt until well combined.
 Set aside.

 - Bake.
 Transfer to the oven and bake for 45 minutes.
-Remove and evenly spread tomato paste glaze over over the top of the meatloaf if using.
+Remove and evenly spread tomato paste glaze over over the top of the meatloaf.
 Bake for an additional 20-30 minutes – until the internal temperature of the center of the loaf reaches 160°.
 Baking time will vary based on the size of your loaf and your oven.
-Remove from the oven and allow to rest for 10 minutes before slicing and serving.
+Remove from the oven and allow to rest for 10-15 minutes before slicing and serving.

 Notes

-To store: This meatloaf can be stored in a covered container in the refrigerator for up to one week.
+To store: Can be stored in a covered container in the refrigerator for up to 5-6 days.

 Cory Graham says